feruzoripov/json_spec_challenge/README.md

 After making request, it will create PR in `https://github.com/feruzoripov/dev_challenge_json_specs` with updated keys.
 Once merged, it will update tool in the database.

 NOTE: Github token is needed to create PR.
+Also, configuration of webhooks in the repo is needed and ngrok for making local server accessible.